Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 ### Destination Directories

 Both the destination directories for the user's file backups and system critical information are created within the repository by default.
-Change the user's file backup directory as needed by specifying the preferred directory path in the  variable **dest_dir** on line 17 of  [Backup_Script.sh](https://github.com/Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/blob/main/Backup_Script.sh).
-Path that needs to edited is highlighted between brackets below:
+Change the user's file backup directory as needed by specifying the preferred directory path in the  variable **dest_dir** on **line 17** of  [Backup_Script.sh](https://github.com/Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/blob/main/Backup_Script.sh).
+The path that needs to edited is highlighted between brackets below:

 ```
 dest_dir="($repository_path/Backups)"

 ```

 Change system-critical information directory as needed by specifying the preferred directory path in the  variable **dest_syslog** on line 162 of  [Backup_Script.sh](https://github.com/Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/blob/main/Backup_Script.sh).
-Path that needs to edited is hightled between brackets below:
+The path that needs to edited is hightled between brackets below:

 ```
 dest_syslog="($repository_path/SystemLogs)"